 It’s easy to see why we like the payment processing side of Fattmerchant, but how does the Virtual Terminal stack up in terms of invoicing?

 Sadly, when it comes to invoicing, the software still has quite a way to go.
 The Virtual Terminal makes it easy to send invoices and accept payments, but there is only one invoice template and there are hardly any invoice customizations (even after you pay for the extra Advanced Customization service).
 The app does have a nice recurring invoice feature and invoice reminders, but you won’t find typical invoicing software features like estimates, expense tracking, project management, importing, or profit and loss reporting.

 We could overlook these limitations more easily if the cost of Fattmerchant’s Virtual Terminal (and all of its add-ons) wasn’t so steep and the integrations weren’t so limited.
 That being said, this could still be a competitive option for certain businesses.

-The software is ideal for established business with large processing volumes or large sales amounts that want to combine their payment processing and invoicing into one location.
-These businesses would most likely be saving quite a bit of money over using normal payment processors, which could more than make up for the monthly cost.
+The software is ideal for established businesses with large processing volumes or large sales amounts that want to combine their payment processing and invoicing into one location.
+These businesses would most likely be saving quite a bit of money over using normal payment processors.

 If that describes your business, Fattmerchant’s Virtual Terminal might be the right choice for you.
 If you run a smaller business with a lower processing volume, Square is likely a better, more affordable choice.
 Square also offers a combined payment processing and invoicing experience for $0/mo (all you have to pay are the processing fees).
 Read our Square Invoices review to learn more.